Why size matters: Saltationism, creativity, and the reign of the DiNOs

 We review both the theory and the data supporting the neo-Darwinian claim that adaptation results from the accumulation of many alleles of small effect.
 The theory supporting this “micromutationist” view is inconclusive.
 Furthermore, the evidence from genetic analysis is mixed: although some adaptations are apparently based on many genes of small effect, others clearly involve major genes.
 Most genetic analyses, moreover, have lacked the power to detect major genes.
 We conclude that, although the neo-Darwinian view of adaptation may be correct, it is not strongly supported by evidence.
 The introduction of molecular approaches may, however, finally allow us to resolve this question.

 Reviewing evidence from the genetic dissection of inter-species differences— exactly the kind of evidence that neo-Darwinians confidently claimed in support of gradualism—, they argued that gradualism was unlikely, and that major effects were likely to be important.
 More interestingly, they concluded from historic evidence that the architects of the Modern Synthesis had not been justified to make the claims they had made originally.
-This 1992 review had a tentative tone that is absent in Orr’s more recent reviews, which describe the “micromutationist” (gradualist) position as “little more than a mathematical convenience” (Orr, 2005).
+This 1992 review had a compromising tone (perhaps due to the dual authorship) that is absent in Orr’s more recent reviews, which describe the “micromutationist” (gradualist) position as “little more than a mathematical convenience” (Orr, 2005).

 The case for saltationism in molecular evolution— easy to understand, and very persuasive— is argued in recent books by Koonin (2013) as well as Shapiro and Nei (see my reviews of the latter two here and here).
 We could argue this case from a variety of examples such as the origin of antifreeze genes in fish discussed by Logsdon and Doolittle (figure).
 There isn’t any room for quibbling about what represents a “slight” or “infinitesimal” (Darwin’s words) change when we get to sequences: any protein, RNA or genome clearly could have evolved by single-residue changes, e.g., ATGC can change to CAGTAC or TCAATGGA or any other sequence by a series of 1-residue changes.
 If evolution does not occur in this way, it is not gradual in the way Darwin and his followers clearly intended.
 In fact, genes often evolve via duplications; proteins often change by blocks being added or deleted; genomes undergo doublings and fusions.
 Molecular evolution often involves a jump, particularly in the incipient stages of useful structures— whereas the Darwinian position has always been that novelty does not require an initial jump (instead, a tiny shift in the right direction is enough to catch the attention of selection).